TITLE Laboratory and Stores Supervisor Chemistry

 Education: A Master’s degree in Chemistry is required.

-Experience: At least one year experience is required in an industrial, commercial, government, or other laboratory setting, including undergraduate laboratory educational experiences, where knowledge of chemical and physical properties is employed, including accepted methods for the safe storage, handling and disposal of chemical substances typically used in a university chemistry laboratory.
+Experience: At least one year of experience is required in an industrial, commercial, government, or other laboratory setting, including undergraduate laboratory educational experiences, where knowledge of chemical and physical properties is employed, including accepted methods for the safe storage, handling and disposal of chemical substances typically used in a university chemistry laboratory.

 Skills: Effective interpersonal and managerial skills are required.
 Computer application skills including word processing, spreadsheet, email, and internet skills, are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Must be able to lift and carry materials and objects weighing up to 40 pounds.